 The food is really awesome and it is a great place with very nice and caring people.
 Veda5 is a very quiet place where you come to a complete rest.
 On booking.com they get an average rating of 9.2.

 Best time to visit

 The ‘problem’ with Rishikesh is that is has a very short season.
 From December until January it is cold, although in January you could be lucky.
 In February the weather gets pleasant, however the end of March it is already unbearably hot.
-Starting April many Indian tourists start visiting Rishikesh and combined with the heat you might want to relocate a bit higher in the Indian Himalaya’s.
-During the European summer months it is rainy and hot in Rishikesh and another short season starts again from October til November.
-If you don’t like crowds these are the perfect months to visit Rishikesh.
+Starting April many Indian tourists start visiting the area and combined with the heat you might want to relocate a bit higher in the Indian Himalaya’s.
+During the European summer months it is rainy and hot.
+Another short season starts again from October til November.
+If you don’t like crowds these are the perfect months to visit.